eduardorittner/mtx/README.md

 ### Project structure
 - Add automated testing for basic functions such as insert, remove, etc. with input and expected output
+- Add way to load mappings from a mtx.conf file
+- Hot reloading of config(?)

 ### Cursor